 Assassin’s Creed Valhalla has been winning hearts all across the globe.
-The Vikings-bases role-playing epic is being dubbed as a breath of fresh air in a franchise that has often underdelivered — especially in recent years.
+The Vikings-based role-playing epic is being dubbed as a breath of fresh air in a franchise that has often underdelivered — especially in recent years.

 Valhalla takes lessons from all its predecessors — famous and infamous ones — to give users an experience to remember.
 From a revamped combat system and improved treasure hunts to exciting mini-games and intuitive looting — Valhalla guarantees hours of unadulterated exploration and fun.